NethServer/docs/administrator-manual/en/mail.rst

 |product| allows storing an :dfn:`hidden copy` of all messages
-directed to a particular domain: they will be delivered to the final recipient *and also* to a local user (or group).
+directed to a particular domain: they will be delivered to the final recipient *and also* to a custom email address.
 The hidden copy is enabled by the :guilabel:`Always send a copy (Bcc)` check box.

 .. warning:: On some countries, enabling the *Always send a copy